 The “Alaska Heart Beat Blog” is dedicated to informing patients about numerous areas of cardiovascular health and prevention.
-It primarily focuses on the importance of being screened for cardiovascular disease and the risk factors associated with it, as well as information about varicose veins and venous insufficiencies.

 With Summer underway, and the fourth of July holiday just around the corner, now is the time to be outside grilling and enjoying the sun!
 For many, hot dogs and burgers are a barbeque go-to, but these summertime classics can get timeworn; not to mention, they aren’t all that healthy.
 Luckily, there’s an endless number Read More